aipachakutiqwan/web-crawler/README.md

 ```console
 python3 src/main_app.py --checking_period_seconds 1
 ```
+The application will produce the logs on the standard output and write some logging files in the folder ./logs

 The web server will start up with the next command, it is possible to set proper port.